charlesdaigle/charlesdaigle.net/projects/cfod_installation.md

 {"category": "project", "dateCreated": "Dec 2019", "title": "Center For Design Installation", "tags": ["audio", "analog", "electronics", "hardware"], "desc": "Co-designed and built an interactive audio art installation.", "icon" : "fas fa-square"}

 <article>
-The full article can be read on the <a class="text-link" target="blank" href="https://medium.com/center-for-design/designing-experiences-shaping-futures-16c19a34738b">Center For Design Medium.</a>
+The full article can be read on the <a class="text-link" target="blank" href="https://medium.com/center-for-design/designing-experiences-shaping-futures-16c19a34738b">Center For Design Medium, by Jason Hoopes and myself.</a> Big thanks to the Center For Design and Jason Hoopes on this project!

 ## Overview
 This project makes use of interactive granular synthesis performed on spoken word audio files.